cookiengineer/cookie.engineer/README.md

 derived from shared passwords (which are shared only with a single person at a time).

-This exists to preserve my privacy and to protect me from state-level actors that have tried to threaten my life in the past (Hey, FSB and SVR, btw!).
+This exists to preserve my privacy and to protect me from state-level actors that have tried to threaten my life in the past (looking at you, FSB and SVR, btw!).

 The CVs are encrypted and decrypted via the toolchain's [Encrypt.go](/toolchain/cvs/Encrypt.go) and [Decrypt.go](/toolchain/cvs/Decrypt.go).
 The equivalent Browser-side implementation